 Make sure any IR35 solution you use includes a solid appeals process for contractors.
 This will help reduce liabilities for agencies and their end clients by meeting the legal requirements and take away uncertainty for contractors.
 IR35 Comply offers a built-in appeals process, so all the information is in one place and always accessible to all the parties involved.

 Help is at hand

 We’re out in the field constantly talking to recruitment businesses and supporting client visits.
-The sheer volume of contractors will make this difficult for everyone to manage, but starting your preparations early, will put you in a good position by April 2021.
 Our Compliance Team is very experienced in determining IR35 status using our online tool IR35 Comply.